Aquafina-water-bottle/jp-mining-note/wiki/CardTypes.md

 This acts similarly to a vocab card.
 However, you are given the option to see the full sentence without failing the card.

-This is also known as the fallback card (TODO).
+This is also known as the [fallback card](https://tatsumoto.neocities.org/blog/discussing-various-card-templates.html#fallback-cards).

 **Indicator:** Yellow & dashed underline under the word.